eisukeesaki/mind-maps/REST.md

                     connectors
                     data that define the basis of the Web architecture enforces stateless interactions between architecutral components
-        example instances
+            does not restrict communication to a particular protocol provides seamless access to resources that originate on pre-existing network servers, including FTP, Gopher, and WAIS makes it possible to access a multitude of services through a single proxy allows an application to implement and invoke additional capabilities as a separate system running in parallel example instances
         how to view networked-based architectures for distributed hypermedia systems
         ############################################################################